Proposed legislation would make ‘Amazing Grace’ sung by Dolly Parton official Tennessee state hymn

 NASHVILLE, Tenn.
-(WVLT) -A bill introduced into the Tennessee General Assembly has proposed making Dolly Parton’s rendition of “Amazing Grace” an official state song.
+(WVLT/Gray News) -A bill introduced into the Tennessee General Assembly has proposed making Dolly Parton’s rendition of “Amazing Grace” an official state song.

-According to the bills introduced by Representative Mike Sparks and Senator Raumesh Akbari, Dolly’s version is among the “songs of historic significance that have influenced this State.”
+According to the bills introduced by Rep. Mike Sparks and Sen. Raumesh Akbari, Dolly’s version is among the “songs of historic significance that have influenced this State.”

 The bill details the history of clergyman John Newton, who is credited with writing the original hymn.